clyze/build-tools/gradle-plugin/README.md

 documentation](https://github.com/plast-lab/HeapDL).

 Step 2.
 Zip java.hprof to produce java.hprof.zip.
-(This step is optional, you can upload the java.hprof file but it might be big.)
+(This step is optional, you can post the java.hprof file but it might be big.)

 Step 3.
 In the plugin configuration section in build.gradle, add this line: